Amita22/Machine-Learning-Fitbit-Sleep/README.md

-# Fitbit sleep duration analysis
+# Machine learning analysis of Fitbit sleep data

 Analyzes my own fitbit sleep data and creates a linear regression model to study which fitbit parameters (physical activity, daily temperature) most affect sleep duration.
 The end result can be used to recommend changes to my behavior so that I get the most amount of sleep.